-The Company did not recognize the deferred tax assets on net operating loss carry-over (NOLCO), MCIT and certain temporary differences as of December 31, 2024 and 2023 since management assessed that the Company may not be able to realize their related tax benefits within the prescribed period.

-As of December 31, 2024 and 2023, the unrecognized deferred tax assets relate to the following:
+The Group did not recognize the deferred tax assets on NOLCO, MCIT and other deductible temporary differences of certain subsidiaries as management has assessed that those subsidiaries may not be able to realize their related tax benefits within the prescribed availment period.
+The NOLCO, MCIT and other deductible temporary differences as of December 31 for which the related deferred tax assets have not been recognized by certain entities in the Group are shown below.